qq1113009723/listmail-doc/docs/docs/content/en/concepts.md

 ## Subscriber

 A subscriber is a recipient identified by an e-mail address and name.
-Subscribers receive e-mails that are sent from listmail.
+Subscribers receive e-mails that are sent from stmails.
 A subscriber can be added to any number of lists.
 Subscribers who are not a part of any lists are considered *orphan* records.

 ### Attributes